 - 1.1.1 This report was commissioned to assess the arboricultural constraints of a potential residential development of a single dwelling at Rheda Cross estate land at Rheda Park approximately 1 mile south-east of Frizington, Cumbria.
-It will form part of a Planning to Copeland Borough Council. - 1.1.2 Westwood Landscape, Chartered Landscape Architects (with LANTRA Professional Tree Inspector Certification) were appointed by PFK Planning on behalf of the client Dr McKay to carry out a survey and amenity value analysis of the trees on and adjacent to the proposed development site and appraise the potential impact of the development on retained trees. - 1.1.3.
+It will form part of an application for Reserved Matters approval to Copeland Borough Council.
+Outline planning permission was granted in March 2020 for the erection of a single dwelling (Ref 4/19/2325/001. - 1.1.2 Westwood Landscape, Chartered Landscape Architects (with LANTRA Professional Tree Inspector Certification) were appointed by PFK Planning on behalf of the client Dr McKay to carry out a survey and amenity value analysis of the trees on and adjacent to the proposed development site and appraise the potential impact of the development on retained trees. - 1.1.3.
 The surveyors were Bruce Walker BSc(Hons) MPhil CMLI and James England NDF BSc(Hons)For Mic For and the survey work was carried out in January 2023. - 1.1.4.
-The proposed development layout is shown on Gray Associates Plan number D01-1dated 10.12.20 which indicates preliminary rather than detailed layout. - 1.1.5.
+The proposed development layout is shown on Gray Associates Plan number D02d. - 1.1.5.
 The proposed development will have a single access drive from the existing estate access road. - 1.1.6.
 Rheda Park comprises the estate of the former Rheda Mansion (now demolished) but retains features from the former estate landscaping including many trees.
 Rheda Cross is a 1960's bungalow built on a large plot in the centre of Rheda Park.
 The application site is situated on the former Rose Garden of the estate.
-The site is currently an area of grass clearing surrounded by trees and is partially screened from the estate road.
-It is separated from Rheda Cross by a low wall, shrubs and trees as indicated in the aerial photograph below.
-The application site is edged red to the east of Rheda Cross and there is a separate application being made on the site to the west which is also edged red.
+The site is currently an area of grass clearing surrounded by trees and is well screened from the estate road.
+It is separated from Rheda Cross by a fenced tennis court as indicated in the aerial photograph below.
+The application site is edged red to the west of Rheda Cross and there is a separate application being made on the site to the east which is also edged red. - 1.1.7.
+Revision A of this report responds to a revised layout of the proposed house and garage in response to initial arboriculture advice to prevent infringement into the tree RPA's.